openpeeps/madam/README.md

 - [x] Open Source under `MIT` license
 - [x] Pew pew pew!
 ZWIFF! 💋

+## 🥳 Best for
+Prototyping.
+Showcase.
+JavaScript, HTML, CSS projects, libraries or packages.
+Also best for testers and designers.
+Pew pew again!

 ## 💅 Installing
 Madam is currently available for **OS X** and **Linux distributions** only.
 You can compile Madam by yourself, or get the latest version from [GitHub releases](https://github.com/openpeep/madam/releases).